trackreco/mkFit/README.md

 2. Before launching any tests, make sure the machines are quiet: we don't want to disturb someone who already is testing!
 Tests from different users at the same time will also skew the results of your own tests as the scripts make use of the full resources available on each platform at various points.

 3. Please run the full suite from phi3 with a clean login: make sure nothing has been sourced to set up the environment.
 The main script (as well as the called subscripts) will set the environment and some common variables shared between all subscripts by sourcing two scripts:

+4. Check the logs!
+A log with standard out and error is generated for each test launched.
+If a plot is empty, check the log corresponding to the test point that failed as this will be the first place to say where and how the test died (hopefully with a somewhat useful stack trace).
+If you are sure you are not responsible for the crash, email the group listserv to see if anyone else has experienced the issue (attaching the log file(s) for reference).
+If it cannot be resolved via email, it will be promoted to the a GH Issue.

 ```
 source xeon_scripts/init-env.sh